verticalsoftware/vertical-cli/docs/intro.md

 ### Defining arguments and options

 Arguments, options, and switches are defined using the configuration delegate and the methods available in the fluent builder object.
 Use the `AddOption<T>`, `AddArgument<T>`, and `AddSwitch` methods.
-The `<T>` generic argument dictates the value type of the option or argument.
+The `<T>` generic argument enforces the value type expected by the option or argument.
 The code example shows a verbose example of configuring an option:

 ```csharp
     // Command configuration delegate